jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2r-article-4.md

 If he carried them to the public warehouse, no duty would be paid until they were taken out for home consumption.
 If taken out for exportation to be duty free, proper security would always given that they will be really exported.

-The dealers in those commodities are always=
+The dealers in those commodities are always:
 - subject to the custom-house officer's visit and examination, and
 - obliged to justify by proper certificates the payment of the duty on the goods in their shops or warehouses.